animade/bourbon/README.md

   bourbon install
   ```

-  The generated folder will contain all the mixins and other necessary Bourbon files.
-It is recommended not to add or modify the Bourbon files so that you can update Bourbon easily.
+  _It is recommended not to add or modify the Bourbon files so that you can update Bourbon easily._

-  You can specify a target directory using the `path` flag:
+  **Pro Tip:** You can specify a target directory using the `path` flag:

   ```bash
   bourbon install --path my/custom/path/